 The Training and Education Program for the Professional Fire Service in the Province of British Columbia is a series of courses that allows career fire fighters and officers to upgrade their knowledge through self-study of learning materials provided to them in their own locality.
-This method lets students work at their own pace.
-Students are encouraged to work at an accelerated pace according to schedules arranged within their own Department.
-Support personnel including Fire Department Liaison Officers and Fire Academy tutors are an integral part of the program.
+This method allows students to work at their own pace.
+Students are encouraged to work at an accelerated pace according to schedules arranged within their own department Support personnel including fire department Liaison Officers and Fire Academy tutors are an integral part of the program.
 Several courses are available for different levels of certification.
-The courses are based on the professional qualifications established by the NFPA and amended as necessary by the Fire Commissioner to reflect the needs of the B.C.
-Fire Service.
+The courses are based on the professional qualifications established by the NFPA and amended as necessary and approved by the Fire Commissioner to reflect the needs of the B.C. fire service.
 Successful completion of a full course leads to certification at that level.